sam-lilly/weeasel/README.md

 ## How does it work?

 Users have the ability to create and login to their account where they will be prompted to create a drawing board.
-A drawing baord is basically just a psuedonym for a chat room where you can can draw and talk with friends.
+A drawing board is basically just a pseudonym for a chat room where you can can draw and talk with friends.

 Users also have the ability to add people to their friends list by just clicking the plus sign next to friends located in the right side bar which shows all the users for the site.